-The surname Saint'bellaines was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where the family has held a family seat
+The surname Saint'bellaines was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where the family has held a

 since very early times.

 This web page shows only a small excerpt of our Saint'bellaines research.Another 196 words (14 lines of text) covering the years 1148, 1246, 1512, 1633, 1611 and 1677 are included under the topic Early Saint'bellaines History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Saint-Belin, Saint-Belins, Saint-Bellin, Bellin, Bellins, Belin, Belain, Belains, Belaine, Saint-Bellins, Saint-Belain, Saint-Belains, Saint-Bellain, Saint-Bellain, Saint-Belaine, Saint-Belaines, Saint-Bellaine, Saint-Bellaines, de Saint-Belin and many more.

 Some of the first settlers of this family name or some of its variants were: John Bellins settled in Virginia in 1653.